ajayhegde96/Sem4/Assginments/DBS/Assg I/readme.md

 #Solutions for DBS Assg I
+I'm not sure about the answers for the queries.
+So consider everything with a pinch of salt.